tareqanwar/cv/README.md

 <td>

-I Love JavaScript.
 Used to teach JavaScript while working at NanoITBD in 2012\.
 Have used JavaScript in a lot of websites.
 Always try to be updated with recent ES versions.

 </td>